BlueByteSystemsInc/PDMShell/src/PASTEASSHARED.md

 ---
 description: Shares one SOLIDWORKS PDM file or files found by search into another vault folder.
-title: PASTEASSHARED Command | PDMShell | SOLIDWORKS PDM
+title: pasteasshared Command | PDMShell | SOLIDWORKS PDM
 ---
-# PASTEASSHARED Command
+# pasteasshared
 ## Description
 Shares one SOLIDWORKS PDM file, or files found by search, into another vault folder.